-The Company has entered into amended and restated employment agreements (collectively, the "Employment Agreements") with each of the NEOs.
-The annual base salaries payable under the Employment Agreements, as adjusted for 2015, were \$1,210,000 for Mr. Fred P. Lampropoulos; \$405,000 for Mr. Stanger; 275,000 EUR for Mr. Birkett (Mr. Birkett's base salary was adjusted to \$500,000 in November 2015 upon his appointment as the Chief Financial Officer of the Company); \$450,000 for Mr. Wright; \$500,000 for Mr. Justin J. Lampropoulos; \$400,000 for Mr. Frost; \$400,000 for Mr. Stephens (before the termination of his employment in 2015); and \$400,000 for Ms. Perry (before the termination of her employment in 2015).
+The Company has entered into employment agreements (collectively, the "Employment Agreements") with each of the NEOs.
+The annual base salaries payable under the Employment Agreements, as adjusted for 2016, were \$1,360,000 for Mr. Fred Lampropoulos, \$500,000 for Mr. Birkett, \$450,000 for Mr. Wright, \$500,000 for Mr. Justin Lampropoulos, and \$400,000 for Mr. Frost.
 The amount of the base salary payable to each NEO may be subject to change based on review by the Compensation Committee on an annual basis.
-The employment status of each of the NEOs pursuant to the Employment Agreements is "at will": however, the Employment Agreements provide for mandatory severance payments to each NEO in the event the NEO's employment with the Company terminates for certain reasons in connection with a "Change in Control."
+The employment status of each of the NEOs pursuant to the Employment Agreements is "at will"; however, the Employment Agreements provide for mandatory severance payments to each NEO in the event the NEO's employment with the Company terminates for certain reasons in connection with a "Change in Control."
 Those severance arrangements are discussed in greater detail below under the heading "Executive Compensation Tables and Discussion - Potential Payments upon Termination or Change in Control."